GeoNode/documentation/usage/accounts_user_profile/updating_profile/index.rst

      *User profile page*

-Your personal information are shown under the username.
+Your personal information is shown under the username.
 At the bottom of the page are listed all the resources associated to your *Profile*, you can decide to view only datasets or maps or documents by clicking on the corresponding tab.

 Through the link ``User datasets WMS GetCapabilities document`` you can retrieve an XML document with the list of the available datasets.